junxit/us-congress-bills-114/bill.md

 This Act may be cited as the “Concrete Masonry Products Research, Education, and Promotion Act of 2015”.

 ## § 2.
-Findings and declaration of policy
+Declaration of policy

-- **(a)** *Findings* Congress finds the following:
-  - **(1)** The production of concrete masonry products plays a significant role in the economy of the United States.
-  - **(2)** Concrete masonry products are produced by hundreds of concrete manufacturers and utilized throughout the United States and foreign countries.
-  - **(3)** Concrete masonry products move in the channels of interstate and foreign commerce, and concrete masonry products that do not move in such channels of commerce directly burden or affect interstate commerce of concrete masonry products.
-  - **(4)** The concrete masonry products industry employs thousands of workers and positively impacts economic stability throughout the United States.
-  - **(5)** The maintenance and expansion of existing markets for concrete masonry products and the development of new markets are vital to the welfare of concrete manufacturers in the United States and those concerned with marketing and using concrete masonry products as well as the general economic welfare of the United States.
-  - **(6)** The concrete masonry products industry plays a vital role in providing safe, environmentally sustainable, and economical construction for citizens of the United States and abroad.
-  - **(7)** Concrete masonry products are used for the construction of structures that protect and provide shelter for citizens during disasters (earthquakes, floods, hurricanes, tornados, fire, et cetera).
-  - **(8)** Concrete masonry structures provide energy efficiencies to reduce American energy demands.
-  - **(9)** Concrete masonry provides for durable structures that support sustainability objectives, reducing long-term demands on natural resources.
-  - **(10)** Concrete masonry products are made using locally available resources throughout the United States, reducing transportation and infrastructure demands.
-  - **(11)** Concrete masonry products are used to support the construction of durable and cost-efficient, low-income housing.
-- **(b)** *Purpose* The purpose of this Act is to authorize the establishment of an orderly program for developing, financing, and carrying out an effective, continuous, and coordinated program of research, education, and promotion, including funds for marketing and market research activities, that is designed to—
+- **(a)** *Purpose* The purpose of this Act is to authorize the establishment of an orderly program for developing, financing, and carrying out an effective, continuous, and coordinated program of research, education, and promotion, including funds for marketing and market research activities, that is designed to—
   - **(1)** strengthen the position of the concrete masonry products industry in the domestic marketplace;
-  - **(2)** maintain, develop, and expand markets and uses for concrete masonry products in the domestic and foreign marketplaces; and
+  - **(2)** maintain, develop, and expand markets and uses for concrete masonry products in the domestic marketplace; and
-  - **(3)** promote the use of concrete masonry products in environmentally sustainable construction and building.
+  - **(3)** promote the use of concrete masonry products in construction and building.
-- **(c)** *Limitation* Nothing in this Act may be construed to provide for the control of production or otherwise limit the right of any person to manufacture concrete masonry products.
+- **(b)** *Limitation* Nothing in this Act may be construed to provide for the control of production or otherwise limit the right of any person to manufacture concrete masonry products.

 ## § 3.
 Definitions